 Trulicity or Dulaglutide also inhibits the release of glucagon when the plasma glucose levels are high.

 When glucagon release is inhibited, glucose production by the liver cells is inhibited.
-Simultaneously, glycogen breakdown is also inhibited which can result in an increase in blood glucose.
+Simultaneously, glycogen breakdown is also inhibited, which can increase blood glucose.

 Trulicity improves Beta-Cell function and reduces insulin resistance.
 The effect on insulin resistance is lower compared to metformin [Ref].